 I believe the best way to simplify your life is to start from the heart and then work outwards.

-If you’re interested in pursuing a minimalist lifestyle full of freedom and ease, then here are 17 heart-centred ways to simplify your life—your home, your schedule and most importantly your mind.
+If you’re interested in embracing simple living, then here are 17 heart-centred ways to simplify your home, your schedule and most importantly your mind.

 17 Heart-Centred Ways to Simplify Your Life